intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/docs/infinite_inference.md

 Infinite Inference
 ==================

-As a key feature to many LLM applications like ChatBot, LLM Runtime supports infinite inference in two ways: re-evaluate and shift-RoPE-K. The discard and re-evaluate is available to all models, while the more efficient shift-RoPE-K method required certain models design and needs graph-level support to enable.
-Both methods are implemented according to the [StreamingLLM paper](https://arxiv.org/abs/2309.17453) and are able to preserve the fist `n_keep` tokens.
+As a key feature to many LLM applications like ChatBot, the [StreamingLLM paper](https://arxiv.org/abs/2309.17453) discussed infinite inference and proposed their solution which preserves first `n_keep` tokens as "attention sink".
+Based on their work, LLM Runtime supports infinite inference with two optimized implementations: re-evaluate and shift-RoPE-K. The discard and re-evaluate is available to all models, while the more efficient shift-RoPE-K method required certain models design and needs graph-level support to enable (but it only adds less than 10% overhead comparing to our optimized fix-length generation).

 ## Discard and Re-evaluate
-By default, the LLM Runtime discards half of the recent tokens and re-evaluates the left sequence to rebuild the KV-cache.
+By default, the LLM Runtime discards half of the recent tokens and re-evaluates the left sequence to rebuild the KV-cache if no space left in the KV-cache.
+Obviously, no extra cost is introduced before the KV-cache context is full.
 The overhead of re-evaluation can be amortized until the context is full again which results in competitive average latency.
+This method avoids the copying (e.g. `torch.cat`) of the entire KV-cache in the original implement of StreamingLLM.
 However, the re-evaluation is triggered constantly if only one token is dropped at a time according to the StreamingLLM paper.

 ## Shift-RoPE-K and Ring-Buffer
 If the model implements its positional embedding with [the Rotary Positional Encoding (RoPE)](https://arxiv.org/abs/2104.09864), a "shift operation" can be applied to existing K-Cache, avoiding re-computation for all previous tokens that are not discarded.
+This method makes use of the full context size in the generation of long text and it introduces no overhead before the KV-cache context is fully filled.

 The "shift operation" relies on the commutativity and associativity of rotation, or complex number multiplication.
 For example, if the K-tensor for a token is initially placed in a position $m$ and thus rotated $m\times\theta_i \text{ for } i \in \left[0, d/2\right)$, it can rotate back $(-1)\times\theta_i \text{ for } i \in \left[0, d/2\right)$ if it needs to be moved to the position $m-1$.
 This is just what happens every time the cache of `n_discard` tokens are dropped, when every token left needs to be "moved" `n_discard` closer.
 This process is illustrated in the following graph with `n_keep = 4, n_ctx = 16, n_discard = 1`.